Endoscopic Eyebrow Lift Naples, FL

 Endoscopic Eyebrow Lift

-Compared to the traditional eyebrow lift procedure, which involves an incision running from ear to ear along the hairline, the Aesthetic Surgery Center’s endoscopic procedure provides excellent results with minimal access incisions.
+Compared to the traditional eyebrow lift procedure, which involves an incision running from ear to ear along the hairline or an incision just above the eyebrow hairs, the Aesthetic Surgery Center’s endoscopic procedure provides excellent results with minimal access incisions.
 Using a tiny camera placed under the skin, known as an endoscope, the surgeons can release the taut, wrinkled forehead tissues.
 These are then elevated for a softer, smoother eyebrow line.
 Since there are fewer incisions, the recovery time is faster than with a traditional forehead lift; and there are fewer risks as well.

 An endoscopic eyebrow lift will: